BSc Acoustics and Music Technology

 - A Levels: ABB.

-- IB: 34 points with 655 at HL).
+- IB: 34 points with 655 at HL.

-A demonstrable commitment to music.
+You must have a demonstrable commitment to music.

 We welcome applications from students studying a wide range of international qualifications.